-It's not new.
-Sit with a small group of students.
-Give them a challenging text.
-Support them as they work through it.
+Guided Reading – It’s not new, but it still works!
+You have a small group of students, you give them a challenging text, and you support them as they read through it.

 Over the years guided reading has taken on various coats and appearances, but we know one thing for sure.
 It works.

-Here are four ways to blast out of traditional guided reading lessons and into next generation guided reading.
+Here are four ways to transform stagnant guided reading lessons into next generation guided reading.

 1. Skip Whole Class Lessons